wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.md

 !!! success "Congratulations!"
     In this practical session, you learned how to:

-    - Run the `wis2box-create-config.py` script to create the initial configuration
+    - run the `wis2box-create-config.py` script to create the initial configuration
-    - Start wis2box and check the status of its components
+    - start wis2box and check the status of its components
-    - Access the **wis2box-webapp**, API, MinIO UI and Grafana dashboard in a browser
+    - access the **wis2box-webapp**, API, MinIO UI and Grafana dashboard in a browser
-    - Connect to the **wis2box-broker** using MQTT Explorer
+    - connect to the **wis2box-broker** using MQTT Explorer